Japan court OKs bail for Nissan American exec in Ghosn case

 TOKYO (AP) — A Japanese court approved a bail request Tuesday for Nissan Motor Co. executive Greg Kelly, who was detained and charged with underreporting the income of his boss, former Nissan chairman Carlos Ghosn.

 Tokyo District Court said the American Kelly will be released on 70 million yen ($635,600) bail.
-His release could come before the end of the day, after 37 days in custody.
+The money was later paid by cash, and his release could come before the end of the day, after 37 days in custody.

 Kelly and Ghosn have been detained in Tokyo since their Nov.
 19 arrest.
 They are charged with underreporting Ghosn’s pay by about 5 billion yen ($44 million) in 2011-2015.